Nature: bitter, cold

 Indications:

 • Damp-heat-toxicity: carbuncles, boils, eczema, sores, itching.
+Used both internally and externally for dermatological issues.

 • Wind-damp: rash, itching.